Melrose Daily Weather Forecast - News Break

 Saturday, May 29

-Areas of frost then mostly sunny in the day; while chance rain showers during night
+Areas of frost then chance rain showers in the day; while chance rain showers during night

 - Breezy: 5 to 10 mph